mikemjm/mikemjm.github.io/_posts/2023-10-22-dockerhole.md

 *Note the **"PEERDNS"** value in the above configuration, it's the IP address of the Pi-Hole container.*

-As you can see in the configuration, the WireGuard container will be assigned to the same network as the Pi-Hole container and will always be assigned the IP address of **172.50.0.3** and a gateway of **172.50.0.1**
+Per the network configuration, the WireGuard container will be assigned to the same network as the Pi-Hole container and will always be assigned the IP address of **172.50.0.3** and a gateway of **172.50.0.1**

 ##### Create and run the container